CompetentGroove/mcp-chat/README.md

 # y-gui 🚀

-A web-based graphical interface for AI chat interactions with support for multiple AI models and powerful MCP (Model Context Protocol) integrations.
-Beyond standard chat capabilities, y-gui leverages MCP to connect with Gmail, Google Calendar, image generation services, and more.
+A web-based graphical interface for AI chat interactions with support for multiple AI models.

 Check out [y-cli](https://github.com/luohy15/y-cli) for a CLI version.